DiogoCruz40/ES/README.md

 - step functions -> control flow mediante a execução

 ### Implement django:
+- Cors headers and rest framework and authjwt
 ### Implement React:

 - Fetch list of items -> for testing use simulated objects